giantswarm/ailefroide-app/README.md

 - `skipRotation bool` - If true, disables your team from the support-handle rotation.
-- `includePo bool` - if False, your product owner will not be included in the team support handle
+- `includePo bool` - if False, your product owner will not be included in the team support handle.
+Defaults to true
-- `includeOCE bool` - If false, your On Call Engineer will not be included in the support handle
+- `includeOCE bool` - If false, your On Call Engineer will not be included in the support handle.
+Defaults to true
+- `includePa bool` - If true, your teams Platform architect will be included in the support handle.
+Defaults to false
+- `includeSRE bool` - If true, your teams site reliability engineer will be included in the support handle.
+Defaults to false
 - `extraCover string[]` A list of additional people to include for extra coverage of your teams support handle.
 Both email addresses and Github handles are supported here.